express-in-code-game/excode-design/README.md

 - players use programming language to complete scenarios' objectives
 - scenarios like extensions, can be installed via a link, each being a game of its own with its own ui
 - better scenarios overtime will become the standard for e-sports scene and tournaments
-- as a global decentralized distributed app
+- as a global decentralized distributed app of web 3.0 (ipfs libp2p ..)

 ## links